e-yoshi/DeFiler/README.md

 Synchronization

-The synchronization was done via two different methods.
-One is a simple filemap that works as a
+The synchronization that protects the files is done using a convinient lock provided in the concurrent java package.
+It is a ReentrantReadWriteLock, allowing for better control of starvation scenario.

 ===========================================